What is Heartworm in Dogs and How Do You Prevent It

 - Right-sided heart failure

-Adult female heartworms deposit their eggs in the host’s blood supply.
-The adult worms' eggs travel back to their original site in the body.
-The eggs may then be ingested by mosquitoes when they bite an infected animal for a blood meal.
+Adult female heartworms deposit their eggs in your dog's blood supply and travel back to the original site.
+These eggs then pass to new mosquitoes when they take a blood meal from an infected animal.
 This ensures the life cycle continues again and again.

 Where and how do dogs get heartworm disease